 The main parameter of interest is the triple difference estimate β_1 .
-Interpreting β_1 as the causal effects of the bridge and clan homogeneity requires two assumptions.
+Interpreting β_1 as the causal estimate requires two assumptions.
 First is the standard parallel trends assumption that the differences between homogeneous and heterogeneous villages would have trended similarly in connected and unconnected islands in the absence of the bridge.
 I substantiate this assumption by checking that there are no differential pre-trends in the event study figures.